 3) Don’t think that because your mother still drives you nuts that you have not had a shift in perception.
 Even though it still annoys you when she tells you how to live your life, this does not disqualify you from writing your memoir.
 A shift in perception does not mean that we are forever liberated from anxiety and self-doubt.
 These are human experiences.
 Our shift in perception simply means that we now understand our situation more clearly, and we know that when we expect our mother to mind her own business, we will be let down.
 In other words, we have accepted the reality of our situation, and in doing so, our life has become manageable.

 4) Memoir is a search for meaning.
 When you recount the argument that you had with your spouse about how you wanted a kid but they didn’t, be curious about why you are telling us this.
 What is the argument really about?
 What is it that you want?
-What does having a kid represent?
+Does having a kid represent something?
 Does it represent security, identity, validation, purpose, power, fulfillment?
 Always be asking yourself, “What am I trying to express through this scene?”

 5) Context: Don’t assume that your reader understands the context.
 We’re not interested in what happened, but in what it means to you.
 Have you ever had someone tell you a story and you still had no idea what they were trying to say.
 For example, if someone says, “My wife told me she wants a divorce,” we still don’t know what it means.
 It could be devastating, comical or a relief to the husband.
 Without context we have no idea what you’re talking about.
 As storytellers we must be curious not only about the events we are relaying, but the underlying meaning of these events.